logo

 “Where did Bimbo perform?”
 I asked.

-“Those were glorious days indeed!
-I know the place, of course!”
+“Those were glorious days, indeed!
+I know the place, of course.”
 I confidently said, without having the slightest idea what she was talking about.

 “And that was all?”

 “What a dramatic story!”
-I noted.
+I exclaimed.

 “Uh-huh!
 And what about you?
 What was your accident like?”